Advocacy Campaign Strategist, Elections and Government Program

 The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve the systems of democracy and justice in the United States.
 We work to hold our political institutions and laws accountable to the American ideals of democracy and equal justice for all.
 Among our core priorities, we fight to protect voting rights, end mass incarceration, strengthen checks and balances, and preserve constitutional protection in the fight against terrorism.
 Part think tank, part advocacy group, part cutting-edge communications hub, we start with rigorous research.
 We craft innovative policies.
 And we fight for them — in Congress and the states, the courts, and in the court of public opinion.

 The Brennan Center’s Elections and Government Program works to improve the administration of our elections so that they are free, fair, and accessible for all voters; reduce the undue influence of private wealth, and amplify the voices of everyday people, in politics; and combat election disinformation and political violence that often disproportionately harm people of color and other political minorities, among other goals.
-This work aims to bring the ideal of representative self-government closer to reality by eliminating barriers to full and equal political participation, countering racial and other discrimination in our electoral and political systems, and striving to ensure that public policy and institutions represent and reflect the diverse voices and interests that make for a rich democracy.
+This work aims to bring the ideal of representative self-government closer to reality by eliminating barriers to full and equal political participation, countering racial and other discrimination in our electoral and political systems and striving to ensure that public policy and institutions represent and reflect the diverse voices and interests that make for a rich democracy.
+Reporting to the Deputy Director of the Elections and Government Program, the Advocacy Campaign Strategist will be responsible for strategically coordinating the Program’s engagement with external partners and stakeholders and for coordinating complex projects to achieve advocacy goals.

-Position: The Elections and Government Program is looking to hire an experienced campaign strategist.
-The Advocacy Campaign Strategist position reports to the New York-based Director of the Elections and Government Program.
+The Elections and Government Program is looking to hire an experienced campaign strategist.
+The Advocacy Campaign Strategist position reports to the DC-based Deputy Director of the Elections and Government Program.

 - Contribute to planning and execution of advocacy campaigns to achieve Elections and Government Program goals, including: